-The Inner Art of Airmanship is dedicated to you, daring venturers and adventurers, and whoever has embarked with cunning sails upon frightful seas.
+The Inner Art of Airmanship is dedicated to you, daring aerial adventurers.
+It's for whoever has embarked with cunning sails upon frightful seas.

 This website is not a come-on for seminars or coaching or flight instruction or personal appearances.
 I have no interest.
-Flying an Airbus A-320 for an airline pays my bills at the gliderport.
+Flying an Airbus for an airline pays my bills at the gliderport.
 This is for love.
-No subscriptions, no member pages, no pop-ups, no ads, no cookies, no tricks or games.
-I designed and wrote it all myself using FrontPage (then, now use DreamWeaver), Photoshop, iStockphoto.com, DollarPhotoClub, a little digital camera and some dumb luck.
+No subscriptions, no member-only pages, no pop-ups, no pop-unders, no ads, no cookies, no tracking, no recording, no tricks or games.
+I designed and wrote it all myself using FrontPage (then, now use Dreamweaver), Photoshop, a variety of free and paid stock image collections, press packs, Wikipedia images, US government photos, a little digital camera (now iPhone) and some dumb luck.

 Many thanks are owed to the late W. Earl Allen for making earlier versions of the text more readable with his considerable proofreading skills.
 His own passion for flight was clearly seen in the aeronautical excellence of his students, and when flying aerobatics.
 Of course, all language errors here remain my own as I continue to add and tweak.

-Due to liability concerns the flight school owner asked me to not use the airport’s actual name.
+Due to liability concerns the Wisconsin flight school owner asked me to not use the airport’s actual name.
 I agreed.
-Some identifying details have been changed for the same reason.
+Some other identifying details have also been changed for the same reason.

 A perfect circle would be drawn by a compass, or generated by a computer.
 Just as an autopilot holds course and altitude better than any human pilot.
 But there is much more to flying, so I have a circle drawn by human hand and seen by this human eye to be closer to perfection.

-Electronic commerce linked from this site handled by Amazon.com who are completely responsible for order fulfillment.
 You are encouraged to print and download portions of material from the different areas of the site solely for your own non-commercial use provided that you agree not to change or delete any copyright or proprietary notices from the materials.
-You may also transmit copies of such portions of materials by email, for your personal, non-commercial use only, provided that you agree not to change or delete any copyright or proprietary notices from the materials.
+You may also transmit copies of such portions of materials by email or social media, for your personal, non-commercial use only, provided that you agree not to change or delete any copyright or proprietary notices from the materials.
 The Copyright and Trademark Owner — still me, Dave — does not allow the reposting of any of its content on other sites on the World Wide Web, except in the case of a specific licensing agreement for that purpose.
 You may not modify, copy, change, alter, reproduce, republish, upload, post, in any manner, the material on this site.
 You may not use or distribute the materials on this site except as stated above.

 Sam told me once the worst attitude in an airplane also has a Japanese phrase: shikata ga nai nxhubn — it can't be helped.
 Going with the flow should never be confused with shikata ga nai.

-If you have questions or comments pleas e-mail me
+If you have questions or comments please contact me using my clever web form.

 What follows is based on actual occurrences.
 Although much has been changed for rhetorical purposes, it must be regarded in its essence as fact.
 However, it should in no way be associated with that great body of factual information relating to orthodox Zen Buddhist practice.
 It's not very factual on motorcycles, either.

-— Robert M. Pirsig, Author's Note, Zen and the Art of Motorcycle Maintenance
+Author's Note, Zen and the Art of Motorcycle Maintenance.

 More wisdom is latent in things-as-they-are than in all the words men use.